andersmarkendahl/visualise-3d/README.md

 ## Instructions

+### Preparation

-Load a json configuration according to the structure shown below.
+Create a json configuration according to the structure shown below.

 Rules of configuration: